Manabe0304/NWC204/README.md

 # NWC204
-All of my exercises in FA24
+All of my exercises and lab in FA24